uidaholib/oral-history-collections-template/notes.md

 - clyde_lola_1 begins looping the same audio at 01:31:01
 - erickson_alfred_1: "hog meadows" in the metadata but actually Hog Meadow
 - Marie Leitch Fisher,1:11:19: Miller-Dervant Co. mentioned
+- utt_emmettandanna transcripts: number in metadata does not match number on html page.

 ### Design Notes